PostHog/posthog.com/contents/blog/clickhouse-vs-druid.md

 - Simplified internal architecture
 - Materialized views

-Speaking from experience, if you run a massive website analytics operation like ours, you should use ClickHouse 😉.
+Speaking from experience, if you run a billion-event [product analytics platform](/product) like ours, you should use ClickHouse 😉.

 ### When to use Druid

 Druid is an ideal solution for teams that require a modular design with precision.
 If you need to fetch data immediately after the data was streamed, Druid is the ideal solution.
 However, there are some key caveats that you need to be aware of:

-- Druid is more complex to setup and maintain
+- Druid is more complex to set up and maintain
 - Druid is more expensive as it requires more machines and systems

 Additionally, Druid is the best solution for applications that need real-time data reporting with precision.
 For instance, a stock market order-book app may utilize Druid because users expect accurate and aggregate financial data in real-time.

 ### Which companies use ClickHouse and why?

-- **Posthog:** We [switched from Postgres to Clickhouse](/blog/how-we-turned-clickhouse-into-our-eventmansion) as we scaled and never looked back.
+- **PostHog:** We [switched from Postgres to Clickhouse](/blog/how-we-turned-clickhouse-into-our-eventmansion) as we scaled and never looked back.
 By utilizing ClickHouse’s dedicated engines and materialized views, we are able to efficiently return event data to our users with minimal overhead and support billion-event scale companies.

 - **Ebay:** Ebay [switched](https://www.youtube.com/watch?v=KI0AqpmcSOk) from Druid to ClickHouse with Apache Zookeeper to dramatically reduce its server costs and simplify its backend.
 Originally, Ebay’s Druid setup was sprawling and complicated to maintain, racking up serious engineering costs.
 After switching to ClickHouse, Ebay’s overall infrastructure was reduced by a whopping 90%.

 - **Uber:** Uber [moved](https://www.uber.com/blog/logging/) its logging platform to ClickHouse, improving data compression and halving its infrastructure costs.
-Given that Uber needs to log a lot of geographical information during car rides, ClickHouse was the apt solution for streaming data to.
+Given that Uber needs to log a lot of geographical information during car rides, ClickHouse was the apt solution for streaming data.

 ### Which companies use Druid and why?

 - **Airbnb:*** Druid enables Airbnb to analyze both historical and real-time metrics, returning data for Airbnb hosts quickly and interactively.
 Because Airbnb processes hundreds of transactions every minute, Druid enables them to return accurate pricing shifts efficiently.

 - **Lyft:** Probably the best example on how Druid and ClickHouse **could** be used interchangeably with additional architecture is Uber’s cousin’s choice in Druid.
-Lyft utilize Druid, with some [additional set-up](https://www.youtube.com/watch?v=ovZ9iAkQllo), to achieve similar needs that Uber has.
+Lyft utilizes Druid, with some [additional set-up](https://www.youtube.com/watch?v=ovZ9iAkQllo), to achieve similar needs that Uber has.

 - **Rovio:** The makers of everyone’s favorite angry ducklings game, Rovio uses Druid to chop and pivot time-series dashboards filled with data from their millions of players.